 If you need more information on drugs Talk to Frank has lots of help and advice if you are worried about yourself, a friend or a family member.

-If you would rather speak to someone locally, you can contact your local Health Centre.
+If you would rather speak to someone locally, you can contact your local Health Centre or our Drugs & Alcohol Development Officer, Wendy McConnachie, for advice on where to get help.

 The NHS webpages also have lots of information on drugs, and help and advice for families of drug users and tips on how to talk to your child about drugs.